D3MZ/CrossLang/README.md

 1. Rewards a computable proxy for human readability.
 Since an AI must be able to read and work with its own generations.
 2. Rewards an AI’s ability to work with broken and incomplete code.
 Since even failed transcriptions must be attempted to go back into original code that we know that works.
 This allows even repositories that are fundamentally incompatible to be translated to still be worth something because we know at very minimum, there’s code that exists that works.

-Upon running, if SOTA is unable to score then maybe we’ll allow partital scoring on every passed test?
-`Score += Repo Stars × % Test Coverage × 1/number of tests.`
 ---

 ## **Key Features**